sdziallas/comp55/docs/labs/8-Github-Prep.md

 ## Opening your project

 Go ahead and open up the project *COMP55GitPrepLab* and double-click on *SimplePicture.java*.
-You'll see that it will behave like if you imported the project.
+You'll see that it will behave as if you imported the project.
-You can also run it if you like by running simple picture.
+You can also run it if you like.
 At this point,
 the project should work and run.
 If it doesn't,